jagenjo/litescene.js/guides/locators.md

 # Locators

-One of the nice features of LiteScene is that any property of any component of the scene can be referenced using a unique string.
+One of the nice features of LiteScene is that any property of **any component of the scene can be referenced using a unique string**.

 This allows to animate properties easily from the timeline editor or connect them using graphs.